๐Ÿซ Intro to Engineering

 Biomaterials

-• Biocompatibility is non-negotiable—materials must not trigger immune rejection, toxicity, or inflammation in living tissue
+• Biocompatibility is non-negotiable.
+Materials must not trigger immune rejection, toxicity, or inflammation in living tissue.
+This is the first filter for any material considered for medical use.

-• Applications include implants, prosthetics, and tissue scaffolds, requiring mechanical properties matched to bone, cartilage, or soft tissue
+• Applications include implants, prosthetics, and tissue scaffolds, requiring mechanical properties matched to the tissue they're replacing.
+A hip implant needs to match bone stiffness; a heart valve needs flexibility.

-• Can be metals (titanium), ceramics (hydroxyapatite), or polymers, selected based on the specific biological environment
+• Can be metals (titanium), ceramics (hydroxyapatite), or polymers (UHMWPE), selected based on the specific biological environment and mechanical demands.

 Nanomaterials

-• Carbon nanotubes and graphene exhibit extraordinary electrical conductivity and tensile strength—stronger than steel at a fraction of the weight
+• Carbon nanotubes and graphene exhibit extraordinary electrical conductivity and tensile strength.
+Carbon nanotubes can be over 100 times stronger than steel at roughly one-sixth the density.

-Compare: Biomaterials vs. Nanomaterials—both represent frontier engineering, but biomaterials are defined by their application (medical/biological), while nanomaterials are defined by their scale.
-Some materials are both—nanoparticle drug delivery systems, for instance.
+Compare: Biomaterials vs. Nanomaterials: both represent frontier engineering, but biomaterials are defined by their application (medical/biological), while nanomaterials are defined by their scale.
+Some materials are both, like nanoparticle drug delivery systems.

 Quick Reference Table